Cantorstaub/Game-of-Memories/README.md

 # Game-of-Memories

 _Game of Memories_ is a Game of Life cellular automaton inside the memory of an _Instructor 50_ computer.
-It was co-created with Stefan Höltgen in the [Signallabor](https://www.musikundmedien.hu-berlin.de/de/medienwissenschaft/medientheorien/signallabor) at the Humboldt University of Berlin in 2014.
+It was co-created with Stefan Höltgen at the Humboldt University of Berlin in 2014.[[1]](#_ftn1)

 ## Concept

 The _Instructor 50_ has no monitor or visual output as we are used to.
 Equipped only with eight red LEDs and a 7-segment display showing addresses and opcodes, there is no direct way to actually see the _Game of Memories_ when run on the original hardware.
-The emulation of this computer in WinArcadia[[1]](#_ftn1), on the other hand, provided a graphical representation of the memory of the emulated machine, rendering the _Game of Memories_ visible.
+The emulation of this computer in WinArcadia[[2]](#_ftn2), on the other hand, provided a graphical representation of the memory of the emulated machine, rendering the _Game of Memories_ visible.

 <img src = "/Pictures/Instructor 50 von Signetics.JPG?raw=true" width = "500" title = "The Instructor 50 from Signetics, designed in 1978 for didactic purposes around the Signetics 2650 microprocessor." alt = "A retro-computer consisting of a black case, two key pads with blue and red keys, a line of 8 DIP-switches and 8 LEDs, and a 7-segment display in red showcasing “HELLO”."/>